Financial reports

 This reports on the movements of money into and out of the business.
 It is often used to look at transactions to see if you are making more than you are spending.

-By default the Profit & Loss report is run on a profit or accrual basis and doesn’t take into account opening balances.
-However, you do have the option run this report on a cash basis within the additional options menu.
-You also have the option to run comparison between another period or a snapshot.
+By default, the Profit & Loss report is run on a profit or accrual basis and doesn’t consider opening balances.
+However, you can run this report on a cash basis within the additional options menu.
+You also have the option to run a comparison between another period or a snapshot.
+You can also add the charts you see on the Dashboard to your P&L Report.

 Cash Flow